aosabook/500lines/web-server/web-server.markdown

         assert False, 'Not implemented.'
 ```

-and the handler for an existing file
+\noindent and the handler for an existing file
 (just to pick an example at random) is:

 ```python